Salamol cfc free inhaler

 You can use a spacer with Salamol CFC-Free inhalers.
 You cannot use Salamol Easi-Breathe inhalers with a spacer.

-Spacers make it easier for inhalers to be administered.
+Spacers make it easier to administer inhalers.
 Rather than needing to time your breathing with administering the dose, you can administer the dosage into the chamber and then inhale through the mouthpiece at your own pace.

-According to Asthma UK, spacers make it easier for those having an asthma attack to take their blue reliever inhaler and get the medicine into their lungs.
+According to Asthma UK, spacers make it easier for individuals experiencing an asthma attack to take their blue reliever inhaler and administer the medicine directly into their lungs.

 Some spacers are small and easily portable, such as the Aerochamber.
 It is also possible to attach a mask to the mouthpiece, making it easier to use.

-You should speak to your doctor or asthma nurse on the correct use of spacers with your Salamol inhaler.
-Your doctor or asthma nurse can tell you if a spacer would be beneficial for you.
+You should speak to your doctor or asthma nurse about the correct use of spacers with your Salamol inhaler.
+Your doctor or asthma nurse can advise you on whether a spacer would be beneficial for you.

 1. First, shake your inhaler and remove the cap from the mouthpiece.

 2. Push the mouthpiece into the end of the spacer.
-Ensure a tight seal between the mouthpiece of the inhaler and the spacer you are using.
+Ensure a tight seal between the inhaler's mouthpiece and the spacer you are using.

 4. Sit or stand up straight and raise your chin slightly.
-This will help the medicine reach your lung.
+This will help the medicine reach your lungs.

 5. Depress the canister of the inhaler to administer the dose into the spacer.

-6. Your doctor will advise you on which technique to use in order to inhale the medicine.
+6. Your doctor will advise you on which technique to use to inhale the medicine.
 If you are unsure about which method to use, ask your doctor or asthma nurse.

 6a.
 If your doctor has suggested using the tidal or multiple breath technique, breathe in and out steadily through the spacer 5 times.